-¢ Fade Laser-Cutting Coding/Robotics/ Circuitry Inserted Cells Inserted Cells ≠ Resour ces How can we as scientists understand why animals live where they live?
-How can we solve a problem at BCS caused by weather?TinkerCAD Sketch-Up On-Shape/ Infusion 360 InkScape Spike-prime (block coding) Junior Bot Ball (Java script coding) CodeX (Python) Drones (Python) 1st 2nd How can v me business succeed while othe ve use what we know about anin Ay Ancestors Like Me? design a way to help Leatherbac nals to protect a human baby?

-What mak tes a state desirable to live in?
-3rd acts do humans have on the Bay t we reduce the negative impacts ₩ 6 Intro 3D-Modeling How could we create a human controlled habitat for two animals, so that it is othical for both animals.
+Grade Project-Based Learning Units - Driving Questions Kinder How can we as scientists understand why animals live where they live?
+How can we solve a problem at BCS caused by weather?
+1st Why do some business succeed while others fail?
+How can we use what we know about animals to protect a human baby?
+2nd How Are My Ancestors Like Me?
+How can I design a way to help Leatherback Sea Turtles?
+What makes a state desirable to live in?
+3rd What impacts do humans have on the Baylands?
+How might we reduce the negative impacts of extreme weather?
+4th How could we create a human controlled habitat for two animals, so that it is ethical for both animals.
 How might we apply our knowledge of the California Gold Rush to mitigate the impact of humans on the environment in California today?
-How might we design a new 22nd Mission so that it will moet the Church's historic goals in California?Intro- how to use the tools.
-Design own logo (digital and Cricut) Spike-prime (block coding) Junior Bot Ball (Java script coding) Larger scale project (zoo animals) Python intro (Firia labs/CodeX) Inserted Cells Inserted Cells 5 ith 7 Designing an object that helps a person How do we, as artists, create a museum experience that connects our community with the people of the American Revolution?
-How do we, as engineers, design enviornmentally-freindly learning spaces at our campus?Designs that benefit the community CodeX (Python) 8 Passion Projects Engineering and Design Pr rocess th El ectives How can a civilization be create circumstances?
-How can we use our 21st centu materials to construct a shelter people and can thrive in all - transfer (heat) and prehistoric ses and other weather insults?
+How might we design a new 22nd Mission so that it will meet the Church's historic goals in California?

+5th How do we, as artists, create a museum experience that connects our community with the people of the American Revolution?
+How do we, as engineers, design environmentally-freindly learning spaces at our campus?
+6th How can we, as tourists, understand and improve tourist impact on local environments?
+How can a civilization be created that meets the basic needs of its people and can thrive in all circumstances?
+How can we use our 21st century understanding of thermal energy transfer (heat) and prehistoric materials to construct a shelter to protect from temperature extremes and other weather insults?
+How can we redesign our tourist attraction to increase safety to tourists and reduce damage to property?
+7th How can we inspire people to take action on a global, dire issue?
+How can we create a policy that can help mitigate future conflicts?
+How can we support positive change in the face of a pandemic?
+How can we affect positive change in the face of a pandemic?
+How can we move people through poetry?
+8th How can we determine the truth?
+What is it like for someone to grow up in a specific place, at a specific time?
+What makes a speech unforgettable?"